-- To view your eBook in these iOS applications, you can either email the eBook file to yourself (and then open it using the corresponding application), or you can transfer it using Dropbox.
+To view your ebook using the above iOS applications, you can either email the file to yourself (and then open it using the corresponding application), or you can transfer it using Dropbox.

 - In Vellum’s Generate sheet, select a folder within your Dropbox as the destination Folder.